-In the year prior to American participation in the European war, the National Geographic Magazine commissioned Beaumont to do a series of eight large watercolor paintings to be published in the September, 1941 magazine issue.
-The series, "Ships That Guard Our Ocean Ramparts," was designed to garner public support for the war effort.
-After their debut in the periodical, the paintings were widely reproduced in newspapers throughout the country, and the originals were sent on a national tour - their significance heightened, no doubt, by the Japanese attack on Pearl Harbor just three months later.
-Many of the ships Beau had painted for the Navy during the previous ten years were destroyed or badly damaged in the attack, including the USS Arizona, the USS Oklahoma, the USS Utah, the USS Pennsylvania, the USS California and the USS Maryland.
+In the year prior to the Japanese attack on Pearl Harbor, the National Geographic Magazine commissioned Beau to create a series of eight large watercolor paintings with the intent of publishing them in the September, 1941 issue.
+The series was entitled, "Ships That Guard Our Ocean Ramparts."
+It was designed to draw public attention to the need for a strong US Navy for the defense of the country.
+After the issue was released, the paintings were widely reproduced in newspapers throughout the country.
+The National Geographic sponsored a national tour featuring the original paintings – the timing of which happened to coincide with the Japanese attack on Pearl Harbor.
+Several of the ships that Beau had included in the Navy series were either destroyed or badly damaged in the Pearl Harbor attack.

-The Los Angeles Evening Herald and Express proclaimed, "Every purchaser of an extra war bond during the $40,000,000 July campaign will receive an original lithograph print of the new fighting ship drawn by America's foremost military artist, Arthur Beaumont!"
-Beau's images of the ship appeared in countless advertisements, on posters and billboards displayed throughout Los Angeles County.
-The fundraising drive was enormously successful and raised a total of $80,371,372.
-The Navy department was so pleased by the success of the Bond drive that it enlarged the ship from a light cruiser to the heavy cruiser, and the excess funds were used to build for the Destroyer Escorts, as well.
+In mid 1942, the Los Angeles Evening Herald and Express proclaimed, "Every purchaser of an extra war bond during the $40,000,000 July campaign will receive an original lithograph print of the new fighting ship drawn by America's foremost military artist, Arthur Beaumont!"
+Beau's images of the USS Los Angeles appeared in countless advertisements, on posters and billboards displayed throughout Los Angeles County.
+Beau was one of the principal organizers of the War Bond fundraising drive to build the cruiser, and the campaign was hugely successful.
+When the final tally was complete, a total of $80,371,372 had been raised!
+The Navy department was so pleased by the success of the Bond drive that it decided to enlarge the ship from the proposed light cruiser to a much larger heavy cruiser.
+And, the excess funds raised were used to build for four Destroyers, as well.

-And subsequently, in 1947, he was commissioned to paint a large oil painting of the USS Los Angeles for permanent display at the Los Angeles City Hall.
-(Some 25 years later, to everyone's great surprise, the painting was cut out of its frame and stolen from the rotunda of the City Hall.
-The painting has not been recovered to this day.)
+Subsequently, in 1947, as a reward for achieving success with the War Bond drive, Beau was commissioned by the Mayor and the City Council to paint a large oil painting of the USS Los Angeles for permanent display in entry to the Los Angeles City Hall.
+Sadly, some 25 years later, the painting would be cut out of its frame and stolen from the rotunda of the City Hall.
+The painting has never been recovered.

-At war's end in 1945, Beau was awarded a certificate of appreciation by the Governer of California, for his voluntary work with the California State Navel Guard, along with numerous other commendations for his journalistic and artistic contributions to the war effort.
+At war's end in September of 1945, Beau was awarded a Certificate of Appreciation by California’s Governor Earl Warren.
+He was honored for his voluntary work while a member of the California State Naval Guard, along with numerous other commendations for his journalistic and artistic contributions to the war effort.